-How to Reject Candidates
+How to Reject a Job Applicant Politely

-4 Phases and Procedures of Rejecting Applicants
+4 Phases and Procedures of Rejecting Candidates

 Rejecting candidates is more challenging than simply writing an email.
 It is essential to know how to reject candidates kindly and respectfully in each phase of the recruitment process.
 These four best practices can help in rejecting a job candidate.